 SU: How can readers contact you or learn more about your books?
 Where can they read some of this story or other pieces of your work?

-SU: I would like to thank you, Dan, for agreeing to be interviewed.
-I hope your work inspires others to share their own experiences and stories with the world.
+SU: Thank you, Jocelyn, for sharing your first story with us and agreeing to be interviewed.
+I hope your work inspires others in their lives and writing.

 Continue to read more of this interview at Stefras’ Drive.